JWT890/repetitive-task-automation/README.md

 # repetitive-task-automation

-Collection of scripts in Bash, Python and potentially Ansible to automate every day tasks that are repetitive
+Collection of scripts in Bash, Python, JavaScript and C++ to automate every day tasks that are repetitive